vuefront/vuefront/README.md

 - You can always switch back to your old site.

-> Give it a try, what do you have to loose?
+> Give it a try, what do you have to lose?

 ## How do I get started? (development)